 Prospective trainees must have:

-- approval to apply for Basic Training from the hospital (or network) Director of Paediatric Education (DPE)
+- discussed your application and received approval to apply for Basic Training from the hospital or network Director of Paediatric Education (DPE)

-Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning.
-See the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.
+Training completed previously outside Australia or Aotearoa New Zealand can be applied for Recognition of Prior Learning.
+Refer to the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application